AdamSobieski/Nifty/CONTRIBUTING.md

 4. Exploring learner, domain, and pedagogical models and modules and in the context of interoperation with the Microsoft Bot Framework.
 5. Implementing a rough-draft dialog system of an intelligent tutoring system in the Microsoft Bot Framework style.
 6. Your ideas for contributions are welcomed.

+# Have a Question, Comment, Idea or Discussion Topic?

+Please feel free to make use of the [discussion area](https://github.com/AdamSobieski/Nifty/discussions)!